ff137/ff137/README.md

 ## 🎨 My Interests

 I'm a self-ascribed polymath and I value intellectual curiosity and making time for new viewpoints.
 Primary interests have always been in the abstract world, of mathematics, number theory, the history of philosophy.
-But, by virtue of popular demand, I've spent as much time learning about physics, quantum electromagnetics, evolutionary psychology, and deep learning.
+But, by virtue of popular demand, I've spent as much time learning about physics... programming... evolutionary psychology.
 These are a view of my favourite things.
-To pay the bills, I like to write code that solves big problems.
-Someone's gotta do it.
-And, when I'm not working, I like to spend time learning something new, exercising, playing chess or exploring the world around me!
+To pay the bills, I write code that solves big problems.
+When I'm not working, I'm probably learning something new.

 ## 📚 Publications